chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 * Monitors logins made by login forms, XML-RPC requests or auth cookies.
 * Permit or restrict logins by **White Access list** and **Black Access List** with IP or subnet.
 * Log all activities related to the logging in/out process.
-* Hide wp-login.php from possible attacks and return 404 HTTP Error.
+* Hide wp-login.php and wp-register.php from possible attacks and return 404 HTTP Error.
 * Hide wp-admin (dashboard) and return 404 HTTP Error when a user isn't logged in.
 * Make **custom URL for logging in** ([rename wp-login.php](http://wpcerber.com/how-to-rename-wp-login-php/)).
 * Immediately block IP or subnet when attempting to log in with **non-existent username**.